xplenty/xplenty.jar/README.md

       Double progress = job.getProgress();
     }

-XplentyAPI.listJobs() is shorthand for XplentyAPI.listJobs(new Properties())
+XplentyAPI.listJobs() is shorthand for XplentyAPI.listJobs(new Properties()), which returns all jobs with no filtering.

-### List All Jobs - Parameterized
+You can also pass property parameters which filter the jobs according to their status, and determine the order in which they'll be sorted.

-This method returns information for all the jobs that have been created under your account.
+Only jobs which have the status passed in the PARAMETER_STATUS property will be returned, sorted according to the field passed in PARAMETER_SORT, in ascending or descending order according to the PARAMETER_DIRECTION property.

 	Properties params = new Properties();
 	params.put(ListJobs.PARAMETER_STATUS, JobStatus.available);